Gacha Game: When Prospect Theory Meets Optimal Pricing: Model: Sophisticated Buyer

+The pricing processes is a generalization of static post price: to sell the product deterministically at a post price $p_0$ one can set $\tau=t_0>0$ and $T(t) = 1_{t>0} p_0$.
+The rationale behind constraining the cumulative price $p(t)$ to be both deterministic and increasing stems from the fact that, within the relevant context, \emph{payments are one-sided, and consumers lack the commitment to future payments}.
+Ultimately, all transactions need deterministic execution.
+In order to implement an ex-ante random payment, the seller, endowed with commitment power, has to design a random allocation rule and a deterministic payment path that ensures it remains optimal for the buyer to complete payment at any given time in the process.\footnote{If $T(t)$ can be either random or decreasing, then the optimal solution coincides with the benchmark characterized in Proposition \ref{prop1}, where the buyer has commitment power.
+If $T(t)$ can be arbitrarily negative, then the profit is unbounded according to the construction of \cite{AzevedoGottlieb12}.}

+\paragraph{No Discounting} Because the dynamic pricing process is just a way to implement ex-ante random payment while addressing the buyer's lack of commitment, the seller can make the iterative process ``as fast'' as he wants.
+This negates the need for discounting within the model.
+Should discounting be incorporated, the supremum attainable profit would equal the optimal profit characterized in my framework.
+It can not be exactly achieved by any pricing processes, but can be approximated by infinitely accelerating the optimal process characterized in the paper.

-Since the buyer is sophisticated, I can use a standard revelation principle argument and focus on direct mechanisms in which the buyer remains in the process until she obtains the good.
+\paragraph{Dynamic Individual Rationality} The buyer is sophisticated, so that she can predict what herself does in the mechanism.
+Thus, I invoke revelation principle and focus on direct mechanisms in which the buyer remains in the process until she obtains the good.
 The DIR condition requires that at each time $s~ s.t. ~ P(\tau > s) > 0$, the consumer believes that remaining forever is weakly better than quitting immediately.
-That is,\footnote{The reference point is the initial condition at time $0$ or time $s$.
-See Section 4.2 for further details.}
+At the time of the decision $s$, the buyer has not got the product $(\tau>s)$, and she will eventually get the product if $\tau<\infty$ and the additional payment is $T(\tau)-T(s)$, so the DIR is

-\paragraph{Regularity of $T(t)$} $T(t)$ is left continuous by definition. $T(t)$ is also increasing because of the nonnegativity constraint.
+\paragraph{Regularity of $T(t)$} $T(t)$ is left continuous by definition. $T(t)$ is also increasing because at any moment, the payment has to be nonnegative.
 In addition, I focus on $T(t)$ with the following ``regular decomposition'' $\mspace{-8.2mu}$.\footnote{According to the Lebesgue decomposition theorem, an increasing function $T(t)$ might have a third additive separable component: $T(t) = T_1(t) + T_2(t) + T_3(t)$.
 This last component $T_3(t)$ is ``irregular'' in the sense that it is continuous and its derivative is almost everywhere 0, but it is not a constant function.
 I ignore this third part in the design problem.}

 where $f(t)$ is a nonnegative integrable function, $(t_i)_i$ and $(T_i)_i$ are countable sequences of nonnegative numbers with $t_i$ increasing in $i$.
 The interpretation is that the buyer pays a flow payment of $f(t)$ at any time $t$ and pays a lump sum payment $T_i$ at time $t_i$ for $i=1,2,...,\infty$.